Nordic churches in London: Danish Church

 The church is at 4 Saint Katharine's Precinct, Regent's Park, London NW1 4HH (off Albany Street) (51°32′2″N 0°8′48″W).
 The nearest London Underground stations are Camden Town or Great Portland Street.
 The building is the former Anglican chapel of St Katharine's Hospital, which retains its original dedication to Saint Katharine, and was built in 1826–8.
 The architect was Ambrose Poynter.
 It has been Grade II* listed since 1954.
+There is a replica of Harald Bluetooth's Jelling stone located next to the church.

 The Danish Seamen's Mission in London is based at 322 Rope Street, Rotherhithe (51°29′40″N 0°2′1″W).
 There is also a Danish Church in Hull (the St Nikolaj Danish Seamen's Church at 104 Osborne Street) (53°44′33″N 0°20′44″W).

 The London and Hull congregations are both part of the Danske Sømands og Udlands Kirker (DSUK) - The Danish Church Abroad / Danish Seamen's Church.
 The DSUK was founded in 2004 through the merger of The Danish Church Abroad and The Danish Seamen's Church in Foreign Ports.
 The DSUK is affiliated to the Evangelical Lutheran Church of Denmark.

 From 1696 to 1870 there was a Danish church in Wellclose Square.
 It was built by Caius Gabriel Cibber who was born in Denmark.
 His wooden figures of Moses and Saint John the Baptist were taken from the original church and placed in St Katharine's.

 Finnish Church

 The Finnish Seamen's Mission and church (Suomen Merimieskirkko, Finlands Sjömanskyrka) is at 33 Albion Street, Rotherhithe, London, SE16 (51°29′58″N 0°3′11″W).
 The current rector is Revd Marjaana Härkönen.
 The church also has a shop selling Finnish products and has hostel accommodation for visitors to London.

 The London church and mission was first established in 1882, when the Finnish port chaplain who had been sent to Hull in 1880 was relocated south because of the level of work demanded in London.
-The present church building was opened in 1958 and refurbished in 2006; its distinctive architecture is recognised as a Grade II listed building.
-The architect was Cyrill Mardall-Sjöström.
+The present church building was opened in 1958 and refurbished in 2006; its distinctive architecture was recognised as a Grade II listed building in 1998.
+The architect was Cyril Sjöström Mardall of Yorke Rosenberg Mardall.

 Rotherhithe railway station (on the London Overground) is nearby (on Brunel Road).
 The nearest alternative is Canada Water station on the Jubilee line.
 It is also possible to take bus routes 381 or C10 to Rotherhithe station.

 The approach ramp to the Rotherhithe Tunnel is immediately behind the church (between Albion Street and Brunel Road).
 The Brunel Engine House is nearby; Rotherhithe Library is between the Finnish Church and St Olav's Norwegian Church.